Martin Peake, 2nd Viscount Ingleby: Early life and education

-After the death of his first wife in 1996, Ingleby married Dobrila Radovic in 2003.
-They had no children.
-As Ingleby's only son predeceased him, the viscountcy became extinct on his own death in 2008.
+In 1955, he was called to the bar at the Inner Temple.
+He succeeded to the viscountcy upon his father's death in 1966 and became a member of the House of Lords until the enactment of the House of Lords Act 1999.

 Later life

 A director of the Hargreaves Group from 1960 to 1980, Ingleby was also interested in forestry and conservation.
 He was a member of the planning committee for the North York Moors National Park, and was responsible for the planting of a row of lime trees at the entrance to the park, which he intended as a thanksgiving for God's deliverance of Britain during the two World Wars.
 He also served on the North Yorkshire County Council during the 1960s.

-Ingleby and Baroness Masham, who also uses a wheelchair, took a prominent part in the House of Lords in the debate on the Disabled Persons Act 1970.
+Ingleby and Baroness Masham, who also used a wheelchair, took a prominent part in the House of Lords in the debate on the Disabled Persons Act 1970.